Bridging loans for non-standard properties

 Condition and construction are the most frequent triggers, because they directly affect insurability, marketability, and the valuer’s ability to assess value with confidence.
 A property in poor condition or with unusual construction immediately raises questions about whether it is insurable, whether there is a realistic buyer pool, and whether the value can be assessed with sufficient certainty to support lending.
 Legal and title issues are also common but tend to emerge later in the process through the solicitor’s due diligence rather than being visible at the point of initial enquiry.

 The category that causes the most disruption is the one that is discovered unexpectedly rather than disclosed upfront.
 A construction issue or a legal complication that the borrower was aware of and disclosed at enquiry can be assessed and planned around.
 The same issue discovered during valuation or legal due diligence, after underwriting has already begun, requires the risk assessment to be revised and typically slows the application considerably.
-The most consistent advice for any non-standard property transaction is to identify and disclose the non-standard characteristics at the earliest possible stage rather than hoping they will not be noticed or will be treated as minor when they are encountered.
+The most consistent advice for any non-standard property transaction is to identify and disclose the non-standard characteristics at the earliest possible stage.

 If a property is described as unmortgageable, will bridging always be available?